-Take photos and record video then use the Magisto app to collate all your favourite ones, add music, pick a theme and ta-da you have your very own holiday mini movie to share with your friends and family.
+Take photos and record video then uses the Magisto app to collate all your favorite ones, add music, pick a theme and ta-da you have your very own holiday mini-movie to share with your friends and family.

 Like treasure hunts?
 Geocaching is a bit like that.
 Use the app to find hidden objects near you and swap those objects for things you have (optional).
 This cool app takes you to places you might have not otherwise experienced so it’s perfect to help you explore new places.

 Pocket is awesome!
 You can browse the web and then save web pages in the Pocket app so you can read them later.
 The great thing about Pocket is that you don’t have to have an internet connection to read the web pages that you have saved.
 This is great for saving useful articles and blog posts that you want to be able to read or refer back to at a later time.

 Rather than send a postcard that arrives home much later than you do, you can send a photo of yourself on holiday as a postcard.
 This easy to use app allows you to select any image from your camera’s gallery and personalize it with layouts your own message.
 What’s even better is that it’s posted either from the UK or the US so the delivery times are really fast.